MS-DOS device names are identified as readable_real

 QueryDosDevice Function (can return a list of known devices???)

-#2 Updated by Yusuke Endoh almost 5 years ago
+#2 Updated by Yusuke Endoh about 5 years ago

 - Assignee set to Usaku NAKAMURA